YousefM0hamed/sourcemap-hunter/README.md

   - `version`
   - `sources`
   - `mappings`
-- Extracts embedded original source files from `sourcesContent`.
+- Extracts embedded source files from `sourcesContent`.
 - Shows a red browser action badge with the number of confirmed source maps found on the current tab.
 - Popup UI lists discovered source map URLs.
 - Viewer page displays reconstructed source files in a clean, readable interface.